jamesplease/fi-calc-guide/src/how-it-works/one-simulation-year.md

 This guide outlines these events in more detail.

-> Note: it is not currently possible to configure the order of these events.
+> It is not currently possible to configure the order of these events.

 ## The Year

-A simulation year begins on January 1st and ends exactly one year later on the following January 1st.
+A simulation year begins on January 1st and lasts through December 31st.

+Mathematically, the retirement is modeled as closely as possible to span from 12:00 AM on January 1st to 12:00 AM on the following January 1st with an inclusive start and exclusive end.

+Much of Shiller's monthly data represents averages or linearly interpolated data, so keep in mind that each data point does not, in general, represent any specific day in history.

 ## Order of Operations

 ### 1. Withdrawals

-Withdrawals are annual, and they are made at the very beginning of the year.
-Making a withdrawal is the very first thing to occur in a simulation year.
+Withdrawals are annual, and they are made on the first day of the year.
+The withdrawal is the very first thing to occur in each simulation year.

-If additional income or additional withdrawals are specified, then they also occur at the start of the year alongside the "base" withdrawal.
+If additional income or additional withdrawals are specified, then they are factored in on the first day of the year alongside the "base" withdrawal.

-Although not exact (due to the specific of the Shiller data set), it is reasonable to think of the withdrawals as being made on January 1st of each year.

 ### 2. Fees, Growth, and Dividends

-Fees, growth, and dividends are each individually calculated a single time at the very end of the year.
-They are each based on the value of your assets after the withdrawal has been made.
+Fees, growth, and dividends are each individually calculated a single time on the final day of the year.
+Each of these values is based on the portfolio value after the withdrawal has been made.

-You can consider these values to be calculated on the final day of each simulation year, December 31st.

 ### 3. Portfolio Rebalancing

 Portfolio rebalancing, when specified, is the final step of each simulation year.

-You can consider these values to be calculated on the final day of each simulation year, December 31st.
+It takes place on the final day of the year.

-## Example

-This example will step through a year using Shiller's data set to illustrate with numbers how the above algorithm plays out.